sodadata/docs/soda-core/first-scan.md

 # Run your first scan ![beta](/assets/images/beta.png){:height="50px" width="50px" align="top"}

-**Soda Core** is a free, open-source, command-line tool that enables you to use the **Soda Check Language (SodaCL)** to turn user-defined input into aggregated SQL queries.
+**Soda Core** is a free, open-source, command-line tool that enables you to use the **Soda Checks Language (SodaCL)** to turn user-defined input into aggregated SQL queries.
 When it runs a scan on a dataset, Soda Core executes the checks to find invalid, missing, or unexpected data.
 When your **Soda Checks** fail, they surface the data that you defined as "bad".

 Connect Soda Core to your data source (Snowflake, Postgres, etc.) using a **configuration YAML** file, then define your Soda Checks for data quality in a **checks YAML** file, and use Soda Core to run scans of your data to execute the checks.